pflanze/functional-perl/docs/design.md

 ## Purity

+*NOTE: current Perl versions support immutability, and using it has been enabled in some of the modules; TODO: make this support complete, and rewrite this section.*

 Perl does not have a compile time type checker to guarantee (sub-)programs to be purely functional like e.g. Haskell does, but programs could still enforce checks at run time.